IndieDragoness/portfolio-tensorflow/README.md

 * [Deep Q Learning](https://www.mlq.ai/deep-reinforcement-learning-q-learning/)

 Q-learning works well when we have a relatively simple environment to solve, but when the number of states and actions we can take gets more complex we use deep learning as a function approximator.
+Critically, Deep Q-Learning replaces the regular Q-table with a neural network.
+Rather than mapping a state-action pair to a q-value, a neural network maps input states to (action, Q-value) pairs.
+One of the interesting things about Deep Q-Learning is that the learning process uses 2 neural networks.

 # Real World Examples
 Google has good examples: [Machine Learning Practica](https://developers.google.com/machine-learning/practica)